2024Drilling Rigs & AutomationFeaturesInnovating While Drilling®Safety and ESGSeptember/October

 Where are rigs headed?

-“The cycles all have to align at the same time,” he said.
-“The equipment cycle has to be near the end of its life.
-The commodity cycle has to be at the right time.
-When you get a strong commodity cycle and we have equipment that is in need of replacement, and you match that with having advancements in automation and mechanization, people will start to understand that they can build a rig that looks totally different and provides as good or better performance than the rigs we have now.”
+“The tricky part is that several cycles must align at the same time.
+When you get a strong commodity cycle, existing rig equipment that is in need of replacement, and reliable, inexpensive sensors coupled with computing advancements, people will start to understand that they can build a fundamentally different rig that is safer for humans and provides better economic outcomes for drilling contractors and operators than the rigs we use today” he said.

-Sensor technology will also define the rig of the future.
-Mr Gahr said that having a suite of reliable, inexpensive sensors on the bottomhole assembly (BHA) and along the drill string will be important in providing more accurate data for automated systems to make decisions.
-Currently, he said, the “vast majority” of inputs to the automated systems that are running come from surface equipment.
+Sensor technology combined with advanced machine learning algorithms will also define the rig of the future.
+Mr Gahr said that having a suite of reliable, inexpensive sensors in the bottomhole assembly (BHA) and along the drill string to provide accurate downhole measurements, rather than surface measurements from which downhole conditions are inferred, will lead to step changes in drilling speed and equipment reliability.
+Currently, he said, the “vast majority” of inputs to the automated systems come from surface measurements.

 Mr Gahr offered one word when asked about the biggest obstacle to seeing the industry develop the rig of the future: partnership.
-The partnership between operators and drilling contractors is how he described the path to making automation and digitalization mainstream.
-Operator requirements and operator money will drive the development and adoption of new systems on the rig, but proof of concept will be the responsibility of the driller.
+Strong collaboration between operators and drilling contractors is how he described the path to making automation and digitalization mainstream.
+Operator requirements and financial commitment will drive the development and adoption of new systems on the rig, but proof of concept will be the responsibility of the drilling contractor.

 Increasing automation on the rig